Search

 In recent years, Marsh has taught undergraduate and graduate classes on modern and contemporary poetry, nineteenth-century American poetry, the 1930s, and the economics, philosophy, and literature of inequality.

 He is currently working on two projects.
 The first is a book about the heuristic of chance across a number of disciplines in the 20th century.
-The second takes the 100th anniversary of the publication of The Great Gatsby as an opportunity to inquire into the American fascination with wealth.
+The second is about silence.